zimmed/collection/README.md

 // Splice an area of the ordered collection const splice = Collection.splice(collection, 0, 5); // Removes the first 5 records from the collection and returns them

+// Get collection as ordered array of records
+//   Alias: toArray
+const records = Collection.getList(collection);

+// Move record to position
+Collection.move(collection, 'key1', 3);
+Collection.move.at(collection, 5, 0);

+// Swap two ordered records Collection.swap(collection, 'key1', 'key2');
+Collection.swap.with.index(collection, 'key1', 5);
+Collection.swap.at.with.index(collection, 3, 1);
 ```

 ### Join / Expand Collections by ID References

 Perform SQL-like joins between collections with `join` function.
-Returns an array
+Returns an
-of expanded records from the provided collection.
-The second argument is a map of
+array of expanded records from the provided collection.
+The second argument
-property names to their associated collection.
+is a map of property names to their associated collection.

 #### Notes